shivaHanchate/DevOps-Course-Workshop-Module-10-Learners/part_2.md

 ### 2.1: Create an app registration for a client accessing the web API

-To generate a valid token we first need to create a second app registration in the Azure portal.
-This is to register the application which will be requesting access to the API.
+You are now going to register a second application - a consumer of the protected API - that will access it by generating an access token.
+You will play the part of the second application by making HTTP requests yourself.
+To register it, create a second "app registration" in the Azure portal:

 Create a new app registration called `WeatherAppConsumer` (feel free to name it something else if you prefer!).
-* Once created, add a new **client secret** from the **Certificates & secrets**
+* Once created, add a new **client secret** from the **Certificates & secrets**.
+Make a note of the secret's value - you will not be able to access this through the portal later.

 Next you'll need to grant API permission for the new application to access the first app registration you created.
 * Select **API permissions** => **Add a permission** => **My APIs** then click on your app and the role you created earlier (`WeatherApplicationRole`)